Skallad/Blossom/README.md

 - [Tutorial for creating tabs](https://www.youtube.com/watch?v=S5pnVu_d3Mw)
 This tutorial greatly helped me implement the end results I wanted and be able to use the same functions but for the months where the flower descriptions are displayed.
 - [W3Schools](https://www.w3schools.com/)
-I took help from this website especially to learn more aobut using flexboxes and further extend my knowledge about MediaQueries as it helped me get the layout I wanted and for the website to respond on different screen sizes.
+I took help from this website especially to learn more aobut using flexboxes and further extend my knowledge about MediaQueries as it helped me get the layout I wanted and for the website to respond on different screen sizes properly.
 - [The Old Farmer's Almanac](https://www.almanac.com/) and [Truly Experiences](https://trulyexperiences.com/blog/birth-month-flowers/)
 These websites were used to collect information on the meanings behind birth flowers as well as history behind birth flowers.